Humanitarian Action Minor

 In addition to one foundational course, students must complete four elective courses.
 These electives are divided equally among context and analysis and skills and methods.
 Context and analysis courses cover topics such as international organization, global public health, gender, war and peace, genocide, human rights, global security, historical perspectives on contemporary crises, border politics, migration, refugees and climate change.

-To satisfy the two remaining electives in skills and methods, students may choose from a range of courses in such fields as anthropology, communication, management, law, information systems and grant writing.
-Elective offerings also include courses in international operations of non-profits, engineering, and field research courses in Latin American and Caribbean Studies.
+To satisfy the two remaining electives in skills and methods, students may choose from a range of courses in such fields as anthropology, communication, management, operations of non-profits, law, and grant writing.
 Students may also count the successful completion of a humanitarian action internship as one of the two skills and methods elective requirement.

 Students may double-count one context and analysis elective and one skills and methods elective from another major/minor.
 With the director’s approval they may substitute an alternative course for the skills and methods requirement.